kchia/kchia/README.md

 ## Currently Building

-Working on three production AI systems with a focus on metrics, governance, and real-world deployment:
+Working on production AI systems with a focus on metrics, governance, and real-world deployment.

-### RAG Production Platform
-*Status: In Development*

-Building a production-ready RAG system to handle 50K+ documents with enterprise-grade performance
-- **Target**: <400ms retrieval latency with hybrid search
-- **Focus**: RAGAS evaluation metrics, intelligent caching

-### PromptOps Framework
-*Status: Alpha*

-Creating enterprise prompt management with version control and regression prevention
-- **Target**: Zero regression deployments with CI/CD gates
-- **Focus**: A/B testing, automated evaluation

-### AI Workflow Orchestration
-*Status: Architecture Phase*

-Developing intelligent document processing with both LangGraph and native implementations
-- **Target**: 85% automation success rate
-- **Focus**: Human-in-the-loop approvals, observability

 ## 📊 Engineering Approach